Tuinity/Tuinity/README.md

 ## How to (Server Admins)
 Tuinity uses the same paperclip jar system that Paper uses.

-You can download the latest build of Tuinity by going [here](https://ci.codemc.io/job/Spottedleaf/job/Tuinity/).
+You can download the latest build of Tuinity in Downloads section above

 You can also [build it yourself](https://github.com/Spottedleaf/Tuinity#building)